-All recent models of Mac contain built-in hardware diagnostics, known as either Apple Hardware Test or Apple Diagnostics.
-If you think your Mac has a hardware problem, they provide the best way of checking.
+All recent models of Mac contain built-in hardware diagnostics, known as either Apple Hardware Test or Apple Diagnostics, according to the model.
+If you think your Mac has a hardware problem, or want to rule that out, they provide the best way of checking.

 Older Macs may still need their original install (optical) disk(s), which contain their diagnostic software.
-You should insert the labelled disk into their optical drive, restart from that, and follow the instructions.
+Insert the labelled disk into their optical drive, restart from that, and follow the instructions.

 All more recent models can be started up in diagnostic mode, by holding down the D key.
 Apple’s instructions are here for Macs released before June 2013, which run Apple Hardware Test, and here for newer Macs, which run Apple Diagnostics.